Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 Return to the Menu

-Auto-logging of Data
+Auto-logging of Stereo-electronic Interaction Data

 When QUERYing lone pair interactions or steric effects in a molecule, you are given the options of viewing the data onscreen, or having the data go to a LOG file, "auto-log".